galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 >
 {: .hands_on}

-We can look at the FastQC report for each sample but that is quite a few reports.
-That would be 12 reports for this dataset and if you had more samples it could be a lot more.
-However, luckily, there is a very useful tool called MultiQC that enables summarising of QC information for multiple samples into a single report.
+The FastQC report contains a lot of information and we can look at the report for each sample.
+However, that is quite a few reports, 12 for this dataset.
+If you had more samples it could be a lot more.
+Luckily, there is a very useful tool called MultiQC that can summarise QC information for multiple samples into a single report.

 > ### {% icon hands_on %} Hands-on: Aggregate FastQC data with **MultiQC**
 >